kasbuunk/microservice/README.md

 ### Domain core

-In this example, `user` has any and all domain logic.
+In this example, `auth` has any and all domain logic.
 It should use the ubiquitous language of the problem domain, and not include any technical implementation of how instances are stored or retrieved from the database, for example.

 ### Config layer
 `config` has all the configuration that the microservice persists throughout its lifetime.
 It is strictly immutable.
 It includes configuration of the microservice's dependencies to be loosely coupled to its deployment environment.